gperdrizet/firecast.ai/README.md

-# California Wildfire Probability Prediction
+# California Wildfire Risk Prediction

 The goal of this project is to build a machine learning model which can predict wildfire ignition risk in California from publicly available meteorology and fire activity data.